Center for Municipal Finance

 Thomas G. Doe

-President, Municipal Market Advisors, Inc.
+President, Municipal Market Analytics, Inc.

 Mr. Doe is President of Municipal Market Analytics, Inc. (MMA) which acquired Municipal Market Advisors in 2014.
 Mr. Doe founded and served as the CEO of Municipal Market Advisors, the leading independent research firm in the municipal industry, from its inception in 1995.